helm/charts/incubator/kubeless/README.md

 >
 > While the chart supports deploying Kubeless to any namespace, Kubeless expects to be deployed under a namespace named `kubeless`.

-The command deploys Kubernetes on the Kubernetes cluster in the default configuration.
+The command deploys Kubeless on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`